-Public Works matters are discussed on the second Monday of the month.
-This includes all matters of policy relating to capital improvements, and the construction and maintenance of public ways, including streets, sidewalks, curbs, alleys, public parking lots, parkways, sewers, water usage, traffic control, parking and engineering.
+- Public Works: capital improvements and the construction and maintenance of city-owned public ways (streets, sidewalks, etc), sewers, water usage, traffic control, parking and engineering.

 Each person addressing the Council is asked to take the podium, speak into the microphone, and state his/her name and address.
 All questions or comments shall be directed to the Mayor, not to individual Council members, and will be limited to a maximum of five minutes.
 Any handouts shall be handed directly to the City Clerk for distribution to the City Council and staff members.

 Once the City Council debate begins on an item, no further comments from the audience will be entertained.
 If an amendment or other motion is made which substantially changes the main motion, the chair shall recognize persons in the audience wishing to speak to that amendment.
 Once the City Council debate begins on an amendment, no further comments from the audience will be entertained.